To apply for this program, please follow these steps:

-It cost taxpayers $1,700,000.00 to place an 18 year old person in the justice system for a lifetime.
+It costs taxpayers $1,700,000.00 to place an 18-year-old person in the justice system for a lifetime.
 Compare this with the cost of a mentoring program.

 Today, thanks to the commitment and dedication of mentoring advocates, 3 million young Americans are now enjoying mentoring many benefits.
 That’s a six-fold increase in formal mentoring relationships since the national mentoring movement galvanized the nation in the early 1990s.
 It’s an impressive accomplishment.
 But with 15 million more young people awaiting their turn, America needs to put its energies into making mentoring a reality for every child.

 During the past 18 months, the mentoring community has been engaged in a national conversation to determine how America can close this mentoring gap.
 With millions of young lives in the balance, it is time to develop a “culture of mentoring” – a culture where mentoring is viewed as integral to the health and well-being of both the participant and organization.
 Rise Up & Walk believe that such a culture is possible.
 The latest research indicates that sufficient volunteer interest exists: a recently conducted national poll has found that over 90 percent of current mentors are satisfied with their experience and would recommend mentoring to others.
 The same poll suggests that as many as 44 million adults would be willing to volunteer as mentors.
 Yet, only a fraction has initiated the steps to do so.